-Now that you know the POS definition—and then some—let’s take a look at this information in practice by learning about the best point of sale systems out there:
+Now that you know the POS definition—and then some—let’s put this information into practice by learning about the best point of sale systems out there:

-Square point of sale has become one of the most widely used point of sale systems out there—and for good reason.
+Square POS has become one of the most widely used point of sale systems out there—and for good reason.

-Through Square, you can convert your smart device into a high-power point of sale.
+Through Square POS, you can convert your smart device into a high-powered point of sale.
 However, what sets Square apart from most POS systems is that it comes with stellar hardware and software options that are completely free.